Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 The 4.0 release took advantage of Semantic Versioning ([SEMVER](https://semver.org/){:target="_blank"}), which means that it isn't directly compatible with the previous releases of the SDK.

-If you have existing projects that you wish to upgrade to SDK 4.6 the recommended approach is to generate a new project from the new archetypes and move your code into place.
+If you have existing projects that you wish to upgrade to SDK 4.6 the recommended approach is to generate a new project from the new archetypes and move your code over.

 ## What's new?